 All victims of domestic violence (DV) face a variety of barriers to achieving safety, but victims from the marginalized/underserved groups face additional barriers which are unique to their status.
 African-American victims, Latino/a victims, and other victims of color face the additional barriers of racism and disproportionate economic inequality, with 27.9% of African-Americans and 32.1% of Latino/s in Georgia living at or below the poverty line in 2013 (Center for American Progress, 2014.)
 African-American victims, in particular, often deal with the barrier of mistrust of the systems that are designed to assist them, including law enforcement, child welfare institutions, and mainstream service providers.
 Immigrant and refugee victims face the additional barriers of fear of deportation, mistrust of law enforcement, and often language access barriers.
 LGBTQ victims face barriers of discrimination and fear of being “outed.”
 Victims with disabilities and victims who are Deaf or Hard-of-Hearing often face physical barriers to safety, including lack of appropriate accommodations or lack of language access.
 Rural victims often face the barriers of social and physical isolation, services that are located too far from where they live, lack of transportation, and low economic opportunity.
 Elderly victims often deal isolation and service providers that aren’t equipped to handle their medical and mobility needs.

-The barriers to safety experienced by African-American victims of DV are reflected most strikingly in the disproportionately high homicide rates in this population.
-According to the Violence Policy Center, Georgia leads nation in African-American women murdered.
-While African-American’s made up 30.7% and 31.5 % of Georgia’s population in 2010 and 2015 respectively (U.S. Census Bureau, 2015), African American women made up 62% of female homicides in 2012 (Violence Policy Center, 2014.)
+The barriers to safety experienced by African-American victims of domestic violence are reflected most strikingly in the disproportionately high homicide rates in this population.
+According to the Violence Policy Center, Georgia leads the nation in African-American women murdered.
+While African-American’s made up 30.7% and 31.5 % of Georgia’s population in 2010 and 2015 respectively (U.S. Census Bureau, 2015), African American women made up 55% of female homicides in 2014 (VPC, 2016.)

 In order to better meet the needs of these populations – in particular, the needs of African-American victims of DV – many small nonprofits and other unincorporated groups have been formed by individuals in communities throughout the state.
 Many of these groups struggle to sustain themselves financially and lack connections to the type of technical assistance (TA) and training that can enable them to provide excellent services.